Business process management: Execution

+Business process automation

 Business process automation is performed and orchestrated at the business process layer or the consumer presentation layer of SOA Reference Architecture.
 BPM software suites such as BPMS or iBPMS or low-code platforms are positioned at the business process layer.
 While the emerging robotic process automation software performs business process automation at the presentation layer, therefore is considered non-invasive to and de-coupled from existing application systems.

 One of the ways to automate processes is to develop or purchase an application that executes the required steps of the process; however, in practice, these applications rarely execute all the steps of the process accurately or completely.
 Another approach is to use a combination of software and human intervention; however this approach is more complex, making the documentation process difficult.

 In response to these problems, companies have developed software that defines the full business process (as developed in the process design activity) in a computer language that a computer can directly execute.
 Process models can be run through execution engines that automate the processes directly from the model (e.g., calculating a repayment plan for a loan) or, when a step is too complex to automate, Business Process Modeling Notation (BPMN) provides front-end capability for human input.
 Compared to either of the previous approaches, directly executing a process definition can be more straightforward and therefore easier to improve.
 However, automating a process definition requires flexible and comprehensive infrastructure, which typically rules out implementing these systems in a legacy IT environment.

+Business rules

 Business rules have been used by systems to provide definitions for governing behavior, and a business rule engine can be used to drive process execution and resolution.